 However, and this is very important, if you do claim occupancy costs for running your business from home, you will lose part of your capital gains exemption when you eventually sell your home.
 This means that the same portion of the home that you were claiming expenses on, you will also have to pay capital gains tax on.

-In the majority of cases, this is an adverse outcome, and means that claiming occupancy cots is not in your best interests.
+In the majority of cases, this is an adverse outcome and means that claiming occupancy cots is not in your best interests.

-An alternative to the above is that the ATO offer a prescribed rate per hour as an available deduction for home office expenses.
+An alternative to the above is that the ATO offers a prescribed rate per hour as an available deduction for home office expenses.
 The current rate is 45 cents per hour of use of your home office.

-5. Interest expenses
+5. Claim interest expenses

 A lot of sole traders will invariably use their own money to support their business whilst it is starting out.
 If you have to borrow money in order to fund your business, you are entitled to a deduction for the interest that you pay on that loan.